emirozturkk/contacts_case_study/README.md

 # Welcome

 Welcome to the Flutter Contacts project.
-This is a contacts app using Flutter.

 ## Getting Started